icmx/just-gulp/README.md

 ## Motivation

 There are lots of similar boilerplates already indeed.
-However, most of them are incredibly bloated by endless dependencies, which may be deprecated, outdated and even not used at all, thus I suppose there should be some really lightweight and easy to use alternative.
+However, most of them are incredibly bloated by endless dependencies, which may be deprecated, outdated and not even used at all, thus I suppose there should be some really lightweight and easy to use alternative.

-Please note that packages choice for Just Gulp not only *bare*, but also *sane*.
-Modern and feature-rich `browser-sync` instead of outdated `gulp-livereload` for instance, same for `webpack-stream` and so on.
+Please note that packages choice for Just Gulp not only *bare*, but also *sane*: modern and feature-rich `browser-sync` instead of outdated `gulp-livereload` for instance, same for `webpack-stream` and so on.

 ## See also